cortex-js/compute-engine/src/docs/reference-core.md

 Set the value of `identifier` to `value`.

-If `identifier` does not exist in the current scope, consider parent scopes until a definition for the identifier is found.
+If `identifier` has not been declared in the current scope, consider parent scopes until a definition for the identifier is found.

-If a definition is found, change the value of the identifier to `value` if the value is compatible with the domain of the identifier.
-Once set, the domain of the identifier cannot be changed.
+If a definition is found, change the value of the identifier to `value` if the value is compatible with the domain of the identifier: once set, the domain of an identifier cannot be changed.

 If there is no definition for the identifier, add a new definition in the current scope, and use the `value` to infer the domain of the identifier.

-{% readmore "/compute-engine/guides/augmenting/" %}Read more about using `Set` to change the value of a symbol or function. {% endreadmore %}
+{% readmore "/compute-engine/guides/augmenting/" %}Read more about using `Assign` to change the value of a symbol or function. {% endreadmore %}

 {% enddef %}